Lactation consultants have seen it all!

 A typical, flat bed doesn’t offer enough good support in the first days of nursing ESPECIALLY during engorgement when every millimeter of good latch matters.
 Eventually the bed may become a great haven for nursing, but making the small effort to practice good alignment is well worth it while you’re learning.
 Having a few small “stations” around your home ready to receive you, your tired body and your hungry little bundle makes it all a little easier.

 Yes… we know breastfeeding is super healthy, but one of the more unspoken benefits is how much money it saves.
 One visit in the early weeks with an LC equals the cost of about 6 cans of formula, which is less than a month supply!
 Right there the cost of the visit has already paid for itself!
 Put that $6,000-$10,000 in a college fund at the end of the first year!

 Additionally, most insurance companies cover home visits as well as some supplies—they believe in breastfeeding because it saves them money, too.
 A fully breastfed baby needs to see a doctor less and requires fewer medications, ear tubes and other medical interventions.

-Before a small issue becomes a big frustration, interview a few LCs (better yet, take a good pre-natal class taught by an I.B.C.L.C. -Internationally Board Certified Lactation Consultant), and if you like her approach, ask about home visits and after-care options.
+Before a small issue becomes a big frustration, interview a few Lactation Consultants (better yet, take a good pre-natal class taught by an I.B.C.L.C. -Internationally Board Certified Lactation Consultant), and if you like her approach, ask about home visits and after-care options.